danforth-restorative/digitalskills.info/_posts/2020-10-18-digital-transformation-for-the-rest-of-us.md

 My take on the long tail is that, as an individual, you could choose the even most obscure niche subject or product.
 You've got the entire world as a market.
 If you need 2000 bucks a month, you only need 20 customers to pay you 100 bucks a month, 40 customers to pay you 50 bucks a month, or 200 subscribers to give you 10 dollars a month.

 It's just a matter of finding your market, and figuring out some product they will be happy to pay for because it meets their needs.
-If you start with something you really care about, that you would even do for free, that can help to make sure you don't succumb to burn out and give up before finding success.
+If you start with something you really care about, that you would even do for free, that will help to ensure you don't give into burn out before finding success.

-This turns upside down the old argument of pursuing your passion because there's no work available.
-In todays world, you really can make a living focused on philosophy, latin, and any other pursuits you may have thought necessary to leave behind behind for the sake of a career.
+The age old argument against pursuing your passion because you can't make a living with it is officially obsolete.
+In the digital age, you really can make a living focused on philosophy, latin, and any other pursuits you may have thought would never pay your bills.

 ## Curriculum for the Digital Age